-Women on Wednesday (WOW) is an ever-changing group of readers that meets weekly from September to June to explore books of current and thoughtful interest.
+Women on Wednesday (WOW) meets weekly from September to June to explore books of current and thoughtful interest.
 All women readers are welcome.
-There are no Asbury First or any other membership requirements — just bring your curiosity and interest in the world of reading and sharing ideas.
+There are no Asbury or any other membership requirements.
+Participants move in and out of the group as schedules and busy lives allow — just bring your curiosity and interest in the world of reading and sharing ideas.

-For questions or more information contact Mary Lynn Vickers at email@example.com.
+Check our news blog at asburyfirst.org/news for the most up-to-date information and book choice.
+For questions or more information, contact Mary Lynn Vickers at firstname.lastname@example.org.